MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/w/worldwide-vs-international.md

 **Examples**
 Get one month of free, worldwide calling.
 OneNote Mobile for Android is now available in more than 20 markets worldwide.
-Ensuring globalo acceptability in the usability of our products along with local relevance (world readiness).
+Ensuring global acceptability in the usability of our products along with local relevance (world readiness).

 Don't use *international* in the context of something that encompasses the entire world as it can imply a US-centric worldview.